 My daughter...
 She's having to get used to mom not having a car, not being able to pick her up from school (she's riding the bus now), and not being able to bring her friends home or stop after school for afterschool snacks.
 No sleepovers at our house because of that whole I'm sleeping on the sofa thing.
 She is not the center of the household riht now.
 That's a lot of adjustments for an 11-year-old.
 But she's taking it in stride and I am super proud of her.

 And my husband.
 My sweet, patient husband who has taken on all the responsibility of running this house and caring for his wife, without a word of complaint.
 I am now a second job after he gets home from working all day.
-I don’t deserve this man.
+I don't deserve this man.
+Very soon, he totally deserves to be treated for all his hard work.
+Maybe, come Valentine's Day, I'll plan out a whole thing, make it personal and arrange something special for him, reciprocating all his love and affection for me.

 And my mother, who comes over every day when my husband is at work to make sure I have food to eat for lunch, and who helps get me showered and dressed.
 Every day.
 My mother loves me.